TyloRoberts/fosvis/README.md

 * Fast headers are the fast headers used in the provided contigs files.
 They are used to identify which fosmid the histogram data is for
 * Can leave the '[options]' empty - see the circos website if you want to use any of these options

-For example, if my diagram consisted of 2 fosmids named fosmid1 and fosmid2 of length 10 base pairs (for example), then I could provide the following data in the txt file for a custom histogram:
+For example, if my diagram consisted of 2 fosmids named fosmid1 and fosmid2, both of length 10 base pairs (for example), then I could provide the following data in the txt file for a custom histogram:

 ```
 fosmid1 1 3 25